aren-01/structure-dataproject/README.md

 - This system converts user inputs into JSON format, displays it on the web interface, and writes the data into DynamoDB.

-- The objective is to create a basis for the daily business tasks when unstructured data needs to be converted into structured data to increase efficiency in data operations.
+- The goal is to save time by automatically turning plain text into organized data.

 - Instead of manually structuring the data, LLM with prompt engineering will save time, and thanks to the serverless architecture and less costly models in Bedrock, it will be affordable for startups.